jamil2388/PyG_Explore/README.md

 ### GNN Hands on Part 1

-This notebook starts a hands on demonstration of the graph data and relevant concepts required for GNN tasks
+This notebook starts a hands on demonstration of Homogeneous graph data manipulation concepts using PyG Library required for GNN tasks

+### GNN Hands on Part 2

+This notebook demonstrates Node Classification and Graph Classification using Homogeneous graph data

 ### Splits